QuantumTux/Effluvia/StarFleetBattles/README.md

 If you've played SFB enough to explore the empires beyond the Feds, Klingons and Romulans, they you know about the Andromedans.
 They break **all**  the rules.
 Forget shields, they have Power Absorbers; don't shoot them, you'll just make them angry.
 And your transporters are cute, beaming six whole people at once; the Andros can beam _entire ships_.
 It's frightening to imagine what other technology they have, isn't it?

 ## SFB-Rule-AntiPlasmaMines-By-DavidBank.pdf
 My idea of a different way to deal with plasma torpedoes.
 Yes, it's an "area of effect" system, and SVC doesn't like those.
 But it also balances that by not providing a guarantee to _immediately_ reduce warhead strength.
-Moreover, the larger plasmas (Types M, S and R) are affected to a lesser extent (in near-launch cases) that the smaller plasmas (Types D, F and G).
+Moreover, the larger plasmas (Types M, S and R) are affected to a lesser extent (in near-launch cases) than the smaller plasmas (Types D, F and G).

 ## SFB-Rule-LowPowerTractor-By-DavidBank.pdf
 This rule proposal introduces an alternate mode of operation for tractor beams.
 It allows a beam with a maximum range of 1 to grab and hold objects smaller than Size Class 5, and to do so for half the normal power cost.
-It's an option mainly aimed at power-starved ships, much like Low-Powered Fire Control.
+It's an option mainly aimed at power-starved ships, and is akin to Low-Powered Fire Control (less of a power drain for less functionality).

 ## Skids
 <details>